jsc329/ammonitorwiki/Chapter-05-Objectives.md

 The final column of the **objectives** table (not shown) stores the objective narrative.
-The *narrative* field can be used to provide additional narrative, and we encourage its liberal use.
-The narrative, for example, might include a description of the type of analysis or analyses that may be used to assess the objective, and may highlight the name of the **AMModels** library used to store results.
+The *narrative* field can be used to provide additional narrative, which might, for example, include a description of the type of analysis that may be used to assess the objective, and may highlight the name of the **AMModels** library used to store results.

 The purpose of a monitoring effort is to compare the state of the system (e.g., Verdin occupancy rate) with a stated objective.
-Much later in the book (Chapter 18: Occupancy), the Middle Earth team will be using multi-season (dynamic) occupancy modeling approaches to make this comparison, where the team will analyze the **AMMonitor** acoustic monitoring data with the package, RPresence \[9\], and will store the results in a dedicted AMModels library.
-In Chapter 19 (Assessment), we will pit the results of the occupancy analysis against Objective 3.
+Much later in the book (Chapter 18: Occupancy), the Middle Earth team will be using multi-season (dynamic) occupancy modeling approaches to make this comparison, where the team will analyze the **AMMonitor** acoustic monitoring data with the package RPresence \[9,10\], and will store the results in a dedicated AMModels library.
+In Chapter 19 (Assessment), we will compare the results of the occupancy analysis against Objective 3.

 The Objectives Table in Access
 ==============================

-In the **AMMonitor** Access front-end, Objectives are a primary tab, located at the top of the Navigation Form.
+In the **AMMonitor** Access front end, Objectives are a primary tab, located at the top of the Navigation Form.
 Once selected, the tab reveals a form linked to the **objectives** table, where each objective is displayed singly.